YouTubeのクローズドキャプション機能(cc)をオンにしてください。 ビデオ内の台詞についての字幕があります。

 to serve in the capacity of parent to; rear:to raise children.

-to give rise to; bring up or about:His comments raised ripple of applause.
+to give rise to; bring up or about:His comments raised a ripple of applause.

 to put forward; present for public consideration:He raised the issue of his opponent's eligibility.